bosch-aisecurity-aishield/watchtower/README.md

 #### UI-Docker

-For using Watchtower UI, build docker image for watchtower and run watchtower image
+For using Watchtower UI, build docker image for Watchtower and run Watchtower image

 ```bash
 cd watchtower